alumna/alumna/README.md

-# Altiva: Front-End Development for Humans
+# Altiva Framework: Development for Humans

 (Alpha version.
 Do not use it in production)